rememberhj/pycode/README.md

 # pycode
-a applicate tool ,file is 0611py.py
+a compare tool ,file is 0611py.py